 Ellen Bartyzal (CSB '17), Gary Eichten, and Amanda Furru (CSB '17)

-Minnesota Public Radio (MPR) is pleased to offer two student fellowships for the College of St. Benedict and St. John's University at $5,000 each for full-time summer internships in the MPR newsroom.
-Next summer (2016), two CSB/SJU students will serve as, will serve as MPR/Gary Eichten Fellows, with selected students completing an internship at MPR, located in downtown St. Paul.
+Minnesota Public Radio (MPR) is pleased to offer two student fellowships for the College of St. Benedict and St. John’s University at $5,000 each for full-time summer internships in the MPR newsroom.
+Next summer (2018), two CSB/SJU students will serve as MPR/Gary Eichten Fellows, with selected students completing an internship at MPR, located in downtown St. Paul.
 Fellows will learn the basics of news writing, reporting and production with a goal to write and produce material for MPR newscasts.
-The prestigious fellowship opportunity was created in honor of Gary Eichten, a 1969 St. John's University graduate, who wore many hats during his award-winning, 40-plus year career at Minnesota Public Radio.
+This prestigious fellowship opportunity was created in honor of Gary Eichten, a 1969 St. John’s University graduate, who wore many hats during his award-winning, 40-plus year career at Minnesota Public Radio.

-Selected Fellows will work full-time at MPR beginning June 6, 2016 and continuing through August 12, 2016.
-Students may elect to earn credits for the experience; those choosing to do so will work with the Assistant Director of Experiential Learning & Community Engagement on an individual basis to set up payment and assessment for credits earned.
-Prior to their commencement as Fellows, students selected must participate in a training seminar in May 2016.
-Finally, following their summer-long internship, Fellows will submit an audio-visual presentation highlighting their summer experience, as well as offer a poster presentation of learning to the community at CSB/SJU's Scholarship & Creativity Day the following April.
+Selected Fellows will work full-time at MPR beginning June 4, 2018 and continuing through August 10, 2018.
+Students may elect to earn credits for the experience; those choosing to do so will work with the Assistant Director of Experience and Professional Development (XPD) on an individual basis to set up payment and assessment for credits earned.
+Prior to their commencement as Fellows, students selected must participate in a training seminar in May 2018.
+Finally, following their summer-long internship, Fellows will submit an audio-visual presentation highlighting their summer experience, as well as offer a poster presentation of learning to the community at CSB/SJU’s Scholarship & Creativity Day the following April.

 Required Education and Experience: